Welcoming Your New Kitten to Your Home

 Introducing a Kitten to a Cat

 To begin introducing your kitten to the other cats, you should allow them to be in separate spaces for a few days.
-When your new kitten comes home, place him or her in the bathroom or other small Kitten proof room along with a litter box, toys, food and water.
-This will becomes your kitten's "safe zone".
-The kittens should stay in the room for a few days, until she feels comfortable in the new home.
+When your new kitten comes home, place him or her in the bathroom or other small Kitten proof room along with a litter box, toys, food, and water.
+This will become your kitten’s “safe zone”.
+The kittens should stay in the room for a few days until she feels comfortable in the new home.
 The kitten can also get used to the noises of the household as well as the scents of any animals that live there.

 Once the cats are comfortable with each other, you can open the kitten’s carrier.
 This will give them the option to roam about with the other cats or to hide if they feel unsafe.

-To make the transition easier, maintain the same level of care and affection for your first cats.
-Be prepared for some hissing, meowing, and potential fighting between the cats.
-For this reason, it is essential that you keep a close eye on the pets at all times.
-Give each cat their own litter box, food bowls, and toys to help with any territorial issues.
+To make the transition easier, maintain the same care and affection for your first cats.
+Be prepared for hissing, meowing, and potential fighting between the cats.
+For this reason, you must keep a close eye on the pets at all times.
+Give each cat its own litter box, food bowls, and toys to help with any territorial issues.

 Introducing a Kitten to a Dog

 Dogs are easier to introduce to cats and kittens.
 To start, you can place the kitten in a room with everything they need and block the doorway with a baby gate.
 The kitten then has the opportunity to jump over the gate if it would like to.
 Allow the dogs to look at the kitten through the gate.
 If the dogs seem too interested in the kitten, try to direct their attention elsewhere with a toy.
 Be sure to give the dogs treats as a reward for looking away from the kitten.